The numbers are staggering…

 It’s hard to fill your pipeline when you don’t know who you should be talking to

-You can’t just throw any old prospect into your pipeline and call them a lead.
+You can’t just throw any old prospect into your sales pipeline and call them a lead.
 An overinflated pipeline is just a vanity metric, and you know who you’re really working with.

 You’ll close a higher percentage of your deals when you work with better-qualified prospects, but qualification starts way before you ask manipulative questions about decision-makers and purchasing authority.
 It actually starts when you think about and answer the three questions I just asked you.
 Based on your answers, who do you think is most likely to benefit from the unique outcomes and value you create?

 I’m sure your manager or your marketing department has told you who you should be calling on, but have you actually thought about them?
 Have you put yourself in their position and considered their point of view?
 What would your solution do for them?
 How would it make their business better?
 Can you paint that picture for them, with specifics and details that they would appreciate?
 Can you illustrate to them why they would want to buy from you?

 Similarly, can you think about all of the reasons they wouldn’t buy from you?
 Are they embedded with a competitor?
 Do they have another big project they’re implementing at the moment, and the timing may not be right?

 One of the biggest turning points in my career was when it dawned on me that not everybody would make a good customer for me.
 That not only freed me up mentally to let go of some of those obstacles, but it also allowed me to focus more effort and resources on those who I knew could be my best customers.